Wednesday, August 31, 2016

 This is usually the follow-up question.
 And it's a good one.
 If I could, I would love to speak my students' language(s).
 Unfortunately, that's just not possible.
 There are literally thousands of languages in the world and my own personal teaching journey has brought me in contact with students who represent hundreds of different languages.

 This is where it helps to remember that communication involves more than just language.
 Thoughts and ideas can also be communicated through pictures, visuals, gestures and emotions.
-Oftentimes, it takes more time to understand ideas without language, but it is time well spent.
+Oftentimes, it takes more time to understand ideas without a shared language, but it is time well spent.

 Back when I was teaching elementary, one students came to me with a story about a bird.
 He really wanted me to know what kind of bird he was talking about, but he didn't know the name in English ... and I didn't have any idea what he was trying to tell me.
 But I knew it was important to him.